OipRDDinoSaric/TMC5160_init_code_with_STEP_DIR/README.md

 Part of my master's degree.
 Used to initialize stepper motor Motion king 23HS6430 driver TMC5160 for use in STEP/DIR mode with the use of Arduino Nano.
 After this initialization motor's axis should be hard to rotate with the hand as current now passes though motor's coils.

 Check the tables below on instructrucions how to connect the boards.
-(They are in written in Croatian language)
+(They are in written in a Croatian language)

 | Opis	         |               TMC5160	|    Arduino Nano|
 |-----------------|-----------------------|----------------|